The Catch Connect client software is available for Windows, Linux and Mac operating systems. Here are a few options on where to run the software.

 Being able to run the Catch Connect client on any computer, server or virtual machine gives you lots of flexibility and choice, but also the responsibility of maintaining device and application updates.

 For managed hosts, we provide a complete image that includes the operating system and Catch Connect client application.
-The operating system and client application can be updated automatically or on-demand from the Catch Connect Management Dashboard.
+The operating system and client application can be updated automatically or on-demand from the Catch Connect Management Dashboard for clients on any paid plan.

 Managed hosts use balenaOS and balenaCloud to keep everything up-to-date and provide advanced support.
 You can learn more about balena here.